Maximal Brain Damage Without Data or Optimization: Disrupting Neural Networks via Sign-Bit Flips: Results Across Domains

-To assess whether model size influences the effectiveness of our attacks, we evaluate both \methodname{} and \emethodname{}, across five families of architectures with varying parameter counts: ResNet, RegNet, EfficientNet, ConvNeXt \citep{liu2022convnet}, and ViT \citep{dosovitskiy2020image}.
+\textbf{Impact of Model Size on Attack Success:} To assess whether model size influences the effectiveness of our attacks, we evaluate both \methodname{} and \emethodname{} across five families of architectures with varying parameter counts: ResNet, RegNet, EfficientNet, ConvNeXt \citep{liu2022convnet}, and ViT \citep{dosovitskiy2020image}.
 The results, summarized in \cref{fig:model_size_1p} and \cref{fig:model_size}, reveal that model size does not exhibit a clear correlation with attack susceptibility.
-Most models collapse at similar levels regardless of their scale, demonstrating that our attack effectively scales to model size and disrupts networks of all sizes.
+Most models collapse at similar levels regardless of their scale, demonstrating that the attack is not confined to small networks.